 Elliot Health System

 Come work at the best place to give and receive care!
-Job Description: Registered Nurse Float Team $15,000 Bonus eligible for all NEW HIRES!!!
-In addition to the standard differential pay, you are entitled to a 10% premium differential for all hours worked while on orientation.
-Upon successful completion of orientation, you premium differential rate will be bumped up to 40%.
-Who We Are: As a nurse at Elliot Hospital, you have many options to practice throughout our 296-bed acute care facility.
-The RN Float Team provides care across all inpatient nursing departments for adult and pediatric patients.
-Our state-of-the-art units provide a wide array of equipment, and patient acuity depending on a nurse’s professional interests, certifications, and experience level.
-About the Job: The RN Float Team Registered Nurse delivers care to patients and families with needs ranging from basic to complex utilizing the nursing process.
-Creates a therapeutic and caring environment for patient and families.
-Practices in a manner consistent with the Elliot Hospital Interprofessional Practice model; the ANA’s Social Policy Statement, Scope and Standards of Practice, and the Nursing Code of Ethics; and relevant specialty standards of practice.
-What You’ll Do: Innovation & Inspiration Embraces and promotes change to support optimal patient outcomes and an effective professional practice environment.
-Collaboration & Continuity in Caring Involves patient/family in goal setting and planning, and communicates that plan of care to patient and family for input; and to colleagues to ensure seamless care across shifts and settings.
-Accountability Demonstrates accountability for continued professional growth and development.
-Demonstrates accountability for own role in smooth operations of unit.
-Demonstrates the ability to recognize and manage rapidly changing situations.
-Respect & Role Modeling Utilizes current evidence and relevant national/specialty standards to guide practice and/or performance and identifies areas for improvement.
+Job Description: Registered Nurse – Pathways Who We Are: Pathways is our 16-bed adult inpatient behavioral health unit.
+Elliot Behavioral Health Services is staffed by a team of mental health professionals who tailor both evaluation and treatment services to each individual patient.
+These patients with persistent mental health illnesses are admitted voluntarily or involuntarily for 5-14 days.
+Our state-of-the-art units provide a wide array of equipment and patient acuity depending on a nurse’s professional interests, certifications, and experience level.
+About the Job: The Registered Nurse on Pathways delivers care for patients with acute and chronic psychiatric disorders.
+This includes de-escalation and crisis management under the supervision of providers.
+Also, creates a therapeutic and caring environment for patient and families.
+Has the option to cross train on PEP.
+What You’ll Do: Embraces and promotes change to support optimal patient outcomes and an effective professional practice environment.
+Involves patient/family in goal setting and planning, and communicates that plan of care to patient and family for input; and to colleagues to ensure seamless care across shifts and settings.
+Utilizes current evidence and relevant national/specialty standards to guide practice and/or performance and identifies areas for improvement.
 Demonstrates competent clinical practice utilizing clinical decision making and critical thinking skills.
-Who You Are: Graduate of an accredited school of nursing.
-Bachelor of Science in Nursing preferred Current New Hampshire, compact, or multistate licensure as Registered Nurse required.
-Ability to obtain BLS qualification during orientation period and maintain during employment.
-ACLS preferred.
-Why You’ll Love Us: New Nursing Pay Rates!!!
-Medical, Dental, Vision Benefits starting the 1st of the month following you start date Accrued Earned Time 403b with matching (fully vested) and discretionary annual core contributions Tuition Reimbursement up to $4,000/year for full time coded employees over 30 hours/week Nursing Student Loan Paydown Program up to $20,000 Sign on bonus up to $10,000 Work Shift: Day/Night Rotator With every other weekend requirement SolutionHealth is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, disability status, veteran status, or any other characteristic protected by law.
+Who You Are: Graduate of an accredited school of nursing (ASN or BSN – BSN preferred) Current New Hampshire, compact, or multistate licensure as Registered Nurse required Ability to obtain BLS qualification during orientation period and maintain during employment – ACLS preferred Aggression de-escalation training approved by EHS Why You’ll Love Us: Medical, Dental, Vision Benefits starting the 1st of the month following start date Accrued Earned Time 403b with matching (fully vested) and discretionary annual core contributions Tuition Reimbursement up to $4,000/year for full time coded employees over 30 hours/week Nursing Student Loan Paydown Program up to $20,000 Sign on Bonus Eligible Miscellaneous Benefits – Pet Insurance, Legal Services, Vendor Discounts Work Shift: 7:00am - 7:30pm - Days - Every Other Weekend SolutionHealth is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, disability status, veteran status, or any other characteristic protected by law.

 Elliot Health System